danielcristho/danielcristho.site/README.md

 **Analytics not working**: Make sure you're testing on a production build, not the dev server.
 Analytics are disabled in development.

+**Vercel deployment fails**:

+- For Neon: Check connection string format and SSL parameters
-**Vercel deployment fails**: Check that you're using Supabase's Connection Pooling URL, not the direct connection URL.
+- For Supabase: Use Connection Pooling URL (port 6543), not direct connection
+- Try redeploying after updating DATABASE_URL

+**Database connection errors**: Neon DB generally has fewer connection issues than Supabase for Vercel deployments.

 ## License